 In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 This standard requires a public entity to disclose significant segment expenses and other segment items on an interim and annual basis.
 Additionally, it requires a public entity to disclose the title and position of the Chief Operating Decision Maker ("CODM").
 The new standard is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
-A public entity should apply the amendments in this ASU retrospectively to all prior periods presented in the financial statements.
-The Company is evaluating the impact of adopting this guidance on its consolidated financial statements.
+The Company adopted this ASU as of January 1, 2024, and applied the amendments in this ASU retrospectively to all prior periods presented in the financial statements.
+The adoption of this guidance did not have a material impact on the Company's consolidated financial statements.